 Attorneys in Houston for Rapes and Other Criminal Attacks at Apartment Complexes

-We have represented a number of women who were attacked by rapists at their apartment complex.
+Our Houston, Texas law firm has represented a number of women who were attacked by rapists at their apartment complex.
 Crime is a huge problem in this area.
 Traditionally, commercial property owners were not liable for the criminal conduct of third persons.
 That is, if a person was sexually assaulted or killed while on a commercial property – such as an apartment complex – the owner was often not responsible for the damages.
 However, under premises liability law, there is a duty to use ordinary care to protect folks from violent criminals when the owner knows or has reason to know of an unreasonable and foreseeable risk of harm.
 When apartment complex management fail to exercise care to prevent their tenants from being attacked, they can be held responsible and be made to pay compensation to the victim.

 The injury lawyers at Michael P. Fleming & Associates represent a number of women who were viciously assaulted and raped at their apartment complexes by sexual predators who used the apartment complex as their stalking grounds.

 How Can an Apartment be Held Accountable for Rape?

 Apartments owners and their management companies can be held liable and ordered to pay compensation if they failed to warn their tenants and guests of a foreseeable danger such as a criminal rape or other assault.
 In determining whether an apartment complex should have foreseen a danger to its guests, a court would consider:

 - Whether there was other criminal conduct on the property.
 Some apartment complexes have a lot of crime on the property for one reason: management does nothing to stop it.
 They don’t have proper gates, fences or security.
 They don’t do background checks on tenants.
 They allow non-tenants to stay on the property.
 This all leads to increased crime at the complex.